ibm-cloud-docs/EventStreams/mirroring.md

 ```text
 ibmcloud es mirroring-topic-selection-set --none
 ```
-To selectively disable mirroring just re-apply the topic selection leaving out the topic you want to disable.
+To selectively disable mirroring re-apply the topic selection leaving out the topic you want to disable.
 For example, when topic1, topic2, topic3 are currently being mirrored, the following command disables mirroring for topic2 but leaves the other two enabled.

 ```text